-Our bankruptcy lawyers have the experience to handle virtually any insolvency-related problem.
+Our bankruptcy lawyers have the experience to handle virtually any problem that arises in connection with a bankruptcy or insolvency matter.
 We have represented secured and unsecured creditors, debtors, trustees, landlords, tenants, leasing companies and creditors’ committees.
 We have also represented financial institutions with respect to consumer and commercial bankruptcies and in pre-bankruptcy problem loan work-outs.
 We have designed, implemented, and updated a comprehensive program for internal processing of consumer bankruptcy for use in an acceptance corporation’s regional office.

 Our practice also entails substantial work with respect to the following issues:

 Areas of Practice

 - Preference Defense

 - Assumption or rejection of leases